gldog/concurrent_git_merge/README.md

                               o repo_data_from_parameter    From parameter -r/--repos-data the
                                                     complete string.
                               o task_start          The timestamp the repo's task has been started.
-                            The task_start is of Pythontype 'datetime'. strftime() can be used to generate a pretty-print timestamp.
-                            An example to be used in a  bash-script: parameters=" --merge-branch-template"
+                            The task_start is of Python-type 'datetime'. strftime() can be used to generate a pretty-print timestamp.
+An example to be used in a bash-script: parameters=" --merge-branch-template
                                 parameters+=" merge/from_{{source_branch.replace('origin/','')}}"
-                                parameters+="_into_{{dest_branch}}_{{task_start.strftime('%b%d')}}"
+                                parameters+="_into_{{dest_branch}}_{{task_start.strftime('%Y%m%d-%H%M%S')}}"
+                            The task's timestamps are very close to the one the script was started.
+But you might prefer a guaranteed common timestamp for all merge-branches (and for the logs-dir):
+                                DATE_STR="$(date +'%Y%m%d-%H%M%S')"
+                                merge_git_repos.py \
+                                  --merge-branch-template "merge/...$DATE_STR" \
+                                  --logs-dir "./logs/$DATE_STRING" \
+                                  ...
-      --local               Skip the git pull command.
+      --no-pull             Skip the git pull command.
 Allows to merge a local-only source-branch that has no tracking remote-branch.
       -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                             Defaults to INFO.
-      -e EXEC_PRE_MERGE_SCRIPT, --exec-pre-merge-script EXEC_PRE_MERGE_SCRIPT
+      --pre-script PRE_SCRIPT
-                            This script is executed in each repo's merge-task, means it runs parallel.
+                            This script is executed at the begin of each repo's merge-task.
 Here you can clone the repos, install merge-drivers, and others.
+This script doesn't run in the repo's directory.
+Therefore the Git-command must be given with '-C',
+                            or you have to change to the repo's directory in the script.
                             This script runs in an environment with repo-specific environment variables
                             exposed:
                               o MGR_REPO_LOCAL_NAME From parameter -r/--repos-data the 1st part
                                                     'repo_local_name'.
                               o MGR_SOURCE_BRANCH   From parameter -r/--repos-data the 2nd part
                                                     'source_branch', or the default-source-branch -S if
                                                     absent.
                               o MGR_DEST_BRANCH     From parameter -r/--repos-data the 3rd part
                                                     'dest-branch', or the default-dest-branch -D if
                                                     absent.
                               o MGR_PRJ_AND_REPO_REMOTE_NAME    From parameter -r/--repos-data the 4th
                                                     part 'prj/repo-remote-name'.
                               o MGR_REPO_DATA_FROM_PARAMETER    From parameter -r/--repos-data the
                                                     complete string.
                               o MGR_TASK_START      The timestamp the repo's task has been started. o MGR_MERGE_BRANCH    From parameter -m/--merge-branch-template if given, with placeholders replaced.
+                              o MGR_REPO_DIR        From parameter -d, extended by a timestamp and the 'repo_local_name' part of parameter -r/--repos-data.
                               o MGR_REPOS_DIR       From parameter -d/--repos-dir.
-                            o MGR_REPO_DIR          From parameter -d, extended by a timestamp and the 'repo_local_name' part of parameter -r/--repos-data.
+                              o MGR_LOGS_DIR        From parameter -o/--logs-dir.
+                            For cloning you'll use MGR_REPOS_DIR, and for commands inside a repo you'll use MGR_REPO_DIR.
+      --post-script POST_SCRIPT
+                            This script is executed at the end of each repo's merge-task.
+Here you can push the result, create pull-requests, and others.
+This script doesn't run in the repo's directory (use '-C' instead).
+This script runs in an environment with repo-specific environment variables exposed as described in --pre-script.
+                            A most simple post-script parameter could be:
+                                --post-script 'bash -c "git push --set-upstream origin HEAD"'

+# Create a zipapp

+You can create a fully self-contained executable zipapp `merge_git_repos.pyz` with all dependencies bundled into one file.
+This allows simple distribution without letting the uses install dependencies.

+In Linux and MacOS:

+    python3 -m venv venv
+    source venv/bin/activate
+    pip install -r requirements.txt
+    python -m shiv -c src -o merge_git_repos.pyz .

+In Windows Gitbash:

+    python -m venv venv
+    source venv/Scripts/activate
+    pip install -r requirements.txt
+    # Parameter -p may differ on your system.
+    python -m shiv -c src -p /c/Programme/Python3/python -o merge_git_repos.pyz .

+In Windows CMD:

+    python -m venv venv
+    venv\Scripts\activate.bat
+    pip install -r requirements.txt
+    python -m shiv -c src -o merge_git_repos.pyz .